luciangreen/Combination-Algorithm-Writer-Multiple-Predicates/README.md

 * Program2 is the final outputted algorithm.
 * CAWMP allows shorter and shorter lists of specifications to specify algorithms as its dictionary grows.

+# Not tested updates

+Neither Prolog nor List Prolog can return non-deterministic results after point of execution passes from a clause to a child clause, so the result of testing the repository is that multiple clauses cannot be generated in this case.

 # Authors

 Lucian Green - Initial programmer - <a href="https://www.lucianacademy.com/">Lucian Academy</a>